Thanks for visiting and welcome.

 Instead, we decided to find a juvenile bird; one old enough to get about and feed itself easily, but not old enough to have learned to speak.

-After a few visits to a couple of pet shops, Corrie finally settled upon an alert and healthy-looking Congo grey.
-We took him home and she named him Kokkie.
+After a few visits to a couple of pet shops, we finally settled upon an alert and healthy-looking Congo grey.
+We took him home and named him Kokkie.

 Kokkie quickly became a part of our family and has provided us with many years of pleasure and entertainment.